-Notwithstanding the challenges arising from Covid-19 global The Board is pleased to declare a final dividend of 100 ZWL cents per pandemic, the Board is very pleased with the overall performance share payable in respect of all ordinary shares of the Company, bringing across most of its businesses, during a particularly challenging and fluid the total dividend for the year to 113.73 ZWL cents.
-This dividend is in respect of the financial year ended 30th June 2020 and will be payable to all the shareholders of the Company registered at the close the manufacturing platforms to ensure conversion costs continue to

-30th of October 2020.
+pandemic, the Board is very pleased with the overall performance share payable in respect of all ordinary shares of the Company, bringing across most of its businesses, during a particularly challenging and fluid the total dividend for the year to 113.73 ZWL cents.
+This dividend is in respect of the financial year ended 30th June 2020 and will be payable to all the shareholders of the Company registered at the close auction system and is hopeful that this system will continue to be The payment of this final dividend will take place on or around the 30th of October 2020.
 The shares of the Company will be traded cumdividend on the Zimbabwe Stock Exchange up to the market day of the 13th of October 2020 and ex-dividend from the 14th of October